danilfg/bank-test-platform/README.md

 ### REST API / Swagger

-Swagger is used as the live API contract and operational documentation surface.
+Swagger is the live API contract/documentation surface used for endpoint exploration and payload validation.
-It is the fastest way to inspect available endpoints, payload formats, and auth requirements.

 Current metrics (aggregated gateway OpenAPI):